zhgeric/realtime-bus-locator/api/README.md

 # Geolocation Producer-Consumer App

 This application consists of a Kafka producer and consumer designed to handle geolocation data.
-The producer receives geolocation information via HTTP and sends it to a Kafka topic.
-The consumer reads messages from the Kafka topic and sends them to another service.
+The producer receives geolocation information via web socket and sends it to a Kafka topic.
+The consumer reads messages from the Kafka topic and sends the message in the channel location to all other registred svc

 ## Table of Contents